 You Might Like a Different Unit Better

 You may find your overwater villa too far from the action... or too exposed to the sun... or too far from the pool.
 At resorts such as Sandals Grande St. Lucian, guests have a wide choice of accommodations.
-Among them are Rondovals, which feature a private pool and hot tub.
+Among them are Rondovals, which feature a private pool.

 If a resort is amenable, it's also possible to split a stay and spend a couple of nights in an overwater bungalow and a couple in a lower-priced unit.Continue to 13 of 20 below.